FranzTheVanguard/unMark/readme.md

 2. Scan for processes by clicking "Check"
 3. Terminate processes by clicking "Terminate" (Does not need to click "Check" first)
 4. Start services by selecting them and clicking "Start" (Does not need to click "Check" first)
-5. For the Word add in control, go to the second tab and enter the appropriate Word version & Document SAFER directory
+5. For the Word/Excel add in control, go to the other tabs and enter the appropriate Word/Excel versions & Document SAFER directory